Welcome, Moldavian Dragonhead!

 Similar to snapdragons, the shape of the Dragonhead’s bluish-purple flowers resemble the face or head of a dragon.

-We can’t say it enough–this essential oil is multifunctional.
-Moldavian Dragonhead can assist in relieving a stressed mind, uplifting the spirits, and supporting a healthy digestive system.
+We can’t say it enough--this essential oil is multifunctional.
+Moldavian Dragonhead can assist in relieving a stressed mind, uplifting spirits, and supporting a healthy digestive system.
 It can even support the overall immune system by helping your body fight off unwanted germs or bacteria.

 Even though we aren’t currently offering this precious essential oil as a single, we are so excited to see it in our new, limited-time blend called Lucky Dragon.
 Lucky Dragon combines Moldavian Dragonhead with Cinnamon Bark, Myrtle, Grapefruit, Bergamot FCF, and Ylang Ylang.
 This blend was designed to promote emotional well-being, help you cope with stressful situations, and calm overstimulated nerves.
 The ingredients in this blend also create a synergistic effect that will assist in producing happy thoughts, releasing negative energy, and invigorating your soul.

 The statements contained herein have not been evaluated by the Food and Drug Administration.
 Neither Rocky Mountain Oils nor its products are intended for the purpose of diagnosing, treating, curing, or preventing any disease.
 If you are pregnant, nursing, taking medication, or have a medical condition, consult your physician before using these products.